vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Vanjulīvrala-Vañjuli is one of the eight great dvādasīs enume

 rated above on p.
-119; Vañjuli is dyādaśī that exists the whole of one civil day (from sunrise to sunrise ) and extends over the next day, so that it is possible to fast on dvādasi and perform pāraṇā not on the next tithi but on dvādasi itself; worship of golden image of Nārāyana; in merit it is superior to thousands of Rājasūya sacrifices; NS 48, SmK
+119; Vañjuli is dyādaśī that exists the whole of one civil day (from sunrise to sunrise ) and extends over the next day, so that it is possible to fast on dvādaśī and perform pāraṇā not on the next tithi but on dvādaśī itself; worship of golden image of Nārāyana; in merit it is superior to thousands of Rājasūya sacrifices; NS 48, SmK

 252-253.
 Vatasūvitrivrała—Vide above pp. 91–94.
 Vatsarādhipapūjām(worship of the lord of the year).
 The